multiformats/cid/README.md

 - the `multibase` is always `base58btc` and implicit (not written)
 - the `multicodec` is always `protobuf-mdag` and implicit (not written)
 - the `cid-version` is always `cidv0` and implicit (not written)
-- the `multihash` is written as is.
+- the `multihash` is written as is but is always a full (length 32) sha256 hash.

 ```
 cidv0 ::= <multihash-content-address>